 Living Wall Benefits

-Living walls can be used to mask the sight, sound and smell of equipment and utilities to convert undesireable space to gathering places.
+Living walls can be used to mask the sight, sound, and smell of equipment and utilities to convert undesirable space to gathering places.

 Enclosing equipment and utilities with plant walls converts eyesores to beautiful points of interest, wholly transforming hostile spaces to inviting.

 Plants, soil, and air trapped in the soil and between leaves are acoustic insulators.
 Vertical gardens dampen and reduce noise, which is of great benefit to building occupants affected by traffic, trains, industry, airports or mechanical equipment.

 In rooms with hard-floors and ceilings, living walls increase sound absorption.
 A reduction in sound reflection allows for a more comfortable ambient noise level.

 To optimize noise reduction, increase the surface area of the living wall through billowing or upright large-leaved plants.

 When used to surround recycling and waste dumpsters, or areas housing equipment for wastewater treatment or food processing, living walls can help improve both the appearance and the smell of areas adjacent to these facilities.

 Studies on vegetation buffers for controlling animal farm odors found that leaves and other aerial plant surfaces remove some of the dust, gas, and microbial components of airstreams.